microsoft/autogen/website/docs/Contribute.md

 Also, install [quarto](https://quarto.org/docs/get-started/).

-> Note: Support for Docusaurus 3.0 in Quarto is from version `1.4`.
-Ensure that your `quarto` version is `1.4` or higher.
+> Note: We require at least Quarto version `1.5.23` or later.
+It can be installed from [here](https://github.com/quarto-dev/quarto-cli/releases)

 Then: